The Transformers: More than Meets the Eye: Critical response

 The series has been noted for its portrayal of Cybertronians in same-sex relationships.

-It has been met with critical acclaim for its politics and overarching plot, though stories from issue 39 onward were criticised for jumping the shark by some readers and fans.
+It has been met with critical acclaim for its politics and overarching plot, an ending, though stories from issue 39 onward were criticised for jumping the shark by some readers and fans.

 It is noted to be one of the most popular IDW titles.

 Transformers: More than Meets the Eye won two Comics Alliance awards, namely "Best of 2015: Continued Excellence in Serial Comics" and "Best of 2016: The Best Sci-Fi Comic of 2016".